Lion of Babylon (statue)

-Lion of Babylon is a stone sculpture, over 2600 years old, that was found in the ancient city of Babylon, Iraq.
-It was discovered in 1876 by a German archaeological mission.
+Lion of Babylon is a stone sculpture, over 2,600 years old, that was found in the ancient city of Babylon, Iraq.
+Its discovery was first documented in 1817 by Claudius Rich, although it may have been seen as early as 1790 by Joseph de Beauchamp.

-The statue may have been commissioned by the Chaldean Babylonian king Nebuchadnezzar II (605–562 BC), but most experts now belief it is of Hittite origin, made during a Hittite occupation of the city.
+The statue may have been commissioned by the Chaldean Babylonian king Nebuchadnezzar II, but most experts now believe it is of Hittite origin, made during a Hittite occupation of the city.

 Description

-The statue is made out of black basalt; it depicts a Mesopotamian lion standing above a lying human.
-The statue is two meters in length and the platform upon which it stands is one meter high.
-The lion weighs about 7000 kg.
+The statue is made out of black basalt, is two meters in length, and the platform upon which it stands is one meter high.
+The lion weighs around 7000 kg.
 The statue's height is 1 meter.

-On the back of the lion is a carved depression, in which it is believed that a saddle was originally placed, on which a figure of Ishtar, the goddess of fertility, love, and war, may have sat or stood.
+It depicts a Mesopotamian lion above a supine human figure.
+The postures of the lion and human strongly suggest that they are having sexual intercourse.
+This interpretation is supported by the back of the lion, which contains a carved depression where it is believed that a saddle was originally placed, on which a figure of Ishtar, the goddess of fertility, love, and war, may have sat or stood.